All Episodes

 I'm a high school teacher, and we started school today.

-Um, well, good for you.
+Oh, well, good for you.

 You know what?

-A good tea one good teacher can change one kid's life forever.
+One good teacher can change one kid's life forever.

 Good for you.

-It's a vocation, I know for most people.
+It's a vocation, I know, for most people.

-I I know it's like the hardest day possible.
+I know it's like the hardest day possible.

 Thank God the weather's better.